Update: Police ID Pedestrian Killed in St. Cloud Crash

 Fifty-nine-year-old Cindy Wiesner of St. Cloud was killed in the incident that happened just before 4:30 on Saturday afternoon near the intersection of West St. Germain Street and 18th Street South.

-Police say Wiesener was walking north with traffic in the outside lane of northbound West St. Germain when she was struck by a car driven by 84-year-old Joan Bestgen of Waite Park.
+Police say Wiesner was walking north with traffic in the outside lane of northbound West St. Germain when she was struck by a car driven by 84-year-old Joan Bestgen of Waite Park.